Not long ago, I met a woman named Bea.

 Mindfulness, though, “describes a specific way of living that can be cultivated through practice.”

-In mindfulness, you pay attention to everything: thoughts, feelings, behaviors.
+In mindfulness, you pay attention to everything: thoughts, feelings, and behaviors.

 You can, and should, implement mindfulness (awareness) at all times, but it takes practice.